-In "My UNC Charlotte," students will use the DegreeWorks checklist to keep track of courses they have taken and requirements that are still outstanding.
-This checklist is the record of the course of Study.
+In my.uncc.edu, students will use the DegreeWorks checklist to keep track of courses they have taken and requirements that are still outstanding.
+This checklist is the record of the course of study.
 Students should inform the DGS if it is not up to date or if any of the information is erroneous.